I looked at the widow, hungry and lean. Dressed in the brightest of colors but wearing the solemnest of faces.

 “I thought that maybe it would help.”

-The children of an organization were prancing around the living room in their precious new clothes.
+The children of our project were prancing around the living room in their precious new clothes.
 Little bare feet smacked happily on the finished concrete floor, no longer orphans, but sons and daughters — at least in the hungry eyes of the widows.

 Tired faces stared at the blessings of our children longingly.
 It was uncomfortable to help some more than others, but NGO directors are aware that they can only take custody of children, not adult women — and certainly not adult women and their children.